MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/directly-debugging-game-servers.md

 # Connect directly to debug game servers

+For troubleshooting of PlayFab Multiplayer Servers, you should first start with [LocalMultiplayerAgent](https://github.com/PlayFab/LocalMultiplayerAgent), however there are situations where you may need to connect directly.
+For example:

-Many debugging tasks of PlayFab Multiplayer Servers can be done locally using [LocalMultiplayerAgent](https://github.com/PlayFab/LocalMultiplayerAgent).
-However, sometimes the behavior of the game server can differ between the local environment and the actual service so you would like to connect directly to debug a running server because it is marked as unhealthy or not performing as expected.
+* **Environment differences:** Sometimes, the behavior of the game server might differ between the local environment and the live service.
+* **Server Health:** You might need to connect directly to investigate if the server is flagged as unhealthy.
+* **Directly attaching a profiler/debugger:** It can be simpler to profile the code via a direct connection.
+* **Realtime log analysis:** If you follow the instructions in [Archiving and retrieving multiplayer server logs](archiving-and-retrieving-multiplayer-server-logs.md) you will get logs when a server shuts down.
+To see realtime logs, you may want to connect directly.

-In order to connect to the VM hosting your game server (either Windows or Linux), you can get Remote Desktop (RDP)/SSH credentials using the "Connect" button on playfab.com web application.
-You can see this button on the "Virtual Machines" page on your Multiplayer Build) or using [CreateRemoteUser](/rest/api/playfab/multiplayer/multiplayer-server/create-remote-user) API call.
+To connect to the VM hosting your game server (either Windows or Linux), you can get Remote Desktop (RDP)/SSH credentials using the "Connect" button on playfab.com web application.
+You can see this button on the "Virtual Machines" page on your Multiplayer Build.
+You can also get credentials from the [CreateRemoteUser](/rest/api/playfab/multiplayer/multiplayer-server/create-remote-user) API call.

 As soon as you connect to the VM, you can use the console of the operating system to monitor your game servers.
-MPS service uses Docker containers to spin up game server processes.
+The MPS service uses Docker containers to spin up game server processes.
 To run Docker CLI commands, you'll need an admin powershell on Windows and __sudo su -__ on Linux.

 > [!IMPORTANT]
 >